Government websites in Ohio, Maryland, New York and Washington state targeted

 The same hack apparently struck several state government websites in Ohio on Sunday, including Gov. John Kasich’s official page and the sites of first lady Karen Kasich and the Ohio Department of Rehabilitation and Corrections.

 The Ohio sites were back to normal by Monday morning.
 Kasich’s staff members said Sunday they had been working on the Corrections site when they were alerted to their own site being hacked.

 In a later statement, Tom Hoyt, spokesman for the Ohio Department of Administrative Services, said all affected servers were “taken offline” and an investigation had been launched to see how the hack had happened.

 “We also are working with law enforcement to better understand what happened,” Hoyt said.

-State Treasurer Josh Mandel posted about the Department of Rehabilitation and Corrections website on his Facebook.
+State Treasurer Josh Mandel posted about the Department of Rehabilitation and Corrections website on Facebook.
 “Wake up freedom-loving Americans,” he said.
 “Radical Islam infiltrating the heartland.”

-ISIS propaganda content also appeared on the Howard County, Maryland, government website on Sunday.
+ISIS propaganda content also appeared on the Howard County, Maryland, government website Sunday.
 The county is in central Maryland, near Baltimore and Washington.